naufalazhar65/naufalazhar65/README.md

 - 🌱 I’m currently learning `Automation Testing, Performance Testing, API Testing, CI/CD`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate on `QA Automation and Open Source Testing Projects.`

-- 🤔 I’m looking for help with `Competitive Programming`
+- 🤔 I'm exploring `better testing strategies and automation best practices.`

 - 💬 Ask me about anything, Except Maths :sweat_smile:

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time playing games
+-  🏎 Outside of QA, you'll probably find me racing in a sim rig.

 ## 🛠️ Technologies and Tools I use: